natelistrom/natelistrom.github.io/_posts/2022-04-05-pae-investment.md

 Investment is how much the audience cares about the story.

 In order for audiences to respond strongly, they need to be invested in the outcome.
-I must be meaningful to them. <sup>{% include schoellerAndPerlovsky-aestheticChills.html %}</sup>
+It must be meaningful to them. <sup>{% include schoellerAndPerlovsky-aestheticChills.html %}</sup>

 In part, investment can come from the themes that a story addresses &mdash; We'll talk about that in a minute &mdash; but ideas alone are difficult to connect with.
 The best way to bring audiences into a work is through character.